 Risk Analysis and Assessment of the Overall Financial System: A Macroprudential Perspective

-In order to achieve financial system stability, it is important to base the Bank's policy measures not only on a microprudential perspective, which evaluates risks specific to each financial institution to further improve their business operations, but also on a macroprudential perspective, which analyzes and assesses the risk profile of the financial system as a whole.
-The Bank has been employing both micro and macro perspectives in its risk analysis and assessment, publishing the findings in the Financial System Report and reflecting them in monetary policymaking (for details, please see the Financial System Report).
+In order to achieve financial system stability, it is important to base the Bank's policy measures not only on a microprudential perspective, which evaluates risks specific to each financial institution to further improve their business operations, but also on a macroprudential perspective, which analyzes and assesses the risk profile of the financial system as a whole(see Macroprudence for details).
+The Bank has been employing both micro and macro perspectives in its risk analysis and assessment, publishing the findings in the Financial System Report and reflecting them in monetary policymaking (see the Financial System Report for details).

 Provision of Emergency Liquidity to Maintain an Orderly Financial System